India rout Kyrgyz Republic again; march into AFC Women's Olympic Qualifiers Round 2 in style | www.lokmattimes.com

 India rout Kyrgyz Republic again; march into AFC Women's Olympic Qualifiers Round 2 in style

-Bishkek, Kyrgyz Republic, April 8 The Indian women's team capped off their second victory in a row in ...
+Bishkek [Kyrgyzstan], April 8 : The Indian Women's Team capped off their second victory in a row in a ...

 Having defeated the hosts 5-0 in their first match earlier this week, India, despite being down to 10 players in the first half itself, exerted their dominance over the Kyrgyz Republic, with Sandhiya Ranganathan netting a brace, and Anju Tamang and substitute Renu scoring a goal each.